towersvault/shinpokered/README.md

 - Fixed a wall in cerulean cave level 3 that violated the mapping rules so was walkable
 - Decreased time to encounter missingno by an exponential amount
 - Fixed a scripting error on route 20
+- AI layer 3: The enemy is blind to the player type if considering a poisoning effect move and the payer just switched
+- AI layer 3: There is a 90.625% chance per damaging move that AI is blind to player type after player switches
+- AI layer 1: If the player used and item or switched, AI is blind to the player's sleep counter when considering dream eater

 #Bugfixes